Li-Tian/neo/Documentation/articles/blockchain/account_asset.md

 ### **Asset**

-NEO中资产包含两种：一种是用户发行的UTXO类型的全局资产，NEO与GAS在创世块中被定义发行。另外一种，用户通过智能合约发布的如NEP-5资产。前者信息记录在资产账户信息中，见下表，后者存储在合约的存储空间。

-There are two kinds of assets in NEO,
+There are two kinds of assets in NEO: one is UTXO-type global assets issued by users, such as NEO, GAS defined in Genesis Block.
+Another is published by smart contract, such as NEP5 assets.
+The former are recorded in transactoin and users' account, while the latter are stored in the contracts' storage space.

 | Size | Field  | Type | Description |
 |--|-------|------|------|